Enough Is Enough

-Yes, I am a privileged white woman who despises racism and discrimination of all kinds.
+Yes, I am a white woman who has benefited because of the color of her skin.
+I despise racism and discrimination of all kinds.
 I have been aware of systemic racism since I was a young girl growing up in Coney Island, Brooklyn.
 I witnessed white flight at the height of the Civil Rights movement and, as I watched Dr. Martin Luther King give his "I Have A Dream," speech sitting on my living room floor in front of a black and white television set, the adults I loved and revered sat behind me talking about what a troublemaker he was.
-I recognized that their viewpoint was not the same as mine.
 I was not in alignment with my tribes view on race and never would be.
 I was loved and I loved back but there was a distance, a disconnect between us.
 I went against their beliefs and what was considered to be societal norms.

-Coney Island was a magical place to grow up until Robert Moses's failed plan for urban renewal; the closing of Steeplechase and greedy developers like Fred Trump set their sites on its valuable seaside land.
+Coney Island was a magical place to grow up until the city's failed plan for urban renewal; the closing of Steeplechase and greedy developers like Fred Trump set their sites on its valuable seaside land.
 New York City forced people to sell their Coney Island homes to the city in order to make way for them to build low-income housing.
 Businesses left, white flight was underway, drug dealers and gangs moved in, racial tensions rose and Coney Island became a dangerous place to live.
 My family was poor.
 We didn't own a house to sell to the government.
-My parents worked as janitors.
-They raised six kids of which I was the oldest, worked through their vacations and even took on second jobs to save enough money so that we would be able to move out of Coney Island.
+My parents worked for the Board of Education in the janitorial department.
+They raised six kids of which I am the oldest.
+My parents worked through their vacations and even took on second jobs to save enough money so we would be able to move out of Coney Island and into another neighborhood where the school system was better.
 We were one of only a few white families remaining in my neighborhood, a block transformed into a sea of abandoned and boarded up houses.
-Black families moved in to these homes in mass and I experienced reverse racism.
+Black families moved in to these homes in mass before they were torn down and I experienced reverse racism.
 The experience didn't make me bitter it made me fearful.
 I couldn't leave my house to walk to the corner store without being attacked.
-I was called “white devil.”
+I was labeled a “white devil.”
 I'm not writing this as a white victim or a white devil.
-I believe America is a nation of racists of varying degrees.
+I experienced a minute fraction of what black people were living with for decades.

 There is good emerging from all of this painful loss of life and chaos, dear people of all races, religions and cultures.
 All kinds of people are joining the "Black Lives Matter," movement saying, “enough is enough” and they are risking their lives in the midst of a pandemic, to end racism once and for all.
 Some police are saying, “Enough is enough”.
 Some of our leaders are saying, “Enough is enough”.
 Countries around the world are supporting the "Black lives matter," movement because they are inspired.
 America doesn't have an exclusive on racism.
 Racism is a global issue and Black Lives Matter is now leading the world to take action to abolish it.
 I beg all of you who are out there on the streets across the nation protesting, please be safe.
 WEAR YOUR MASK!
 Be peaceful.
 Violence leads to violence; peaceful protest leads to legislative changes.
-Have hope despite the fact that we have a racist in the White House who has a substantial following.
 Not all white people support Trump.
-I despise Trump and his followers.
-I want to see the entire Trump administration and the Republican senate do jail time.
+I want to see the entire Trump administration and the Republican senate do jail time for what they have done to our country.
 I am filled with rage about how the poor, the struggling middle class, and especially people of color and immigrants are treated.
 I have to pause and remind myself that all of my hate and all of my rage achieves nothing.
-My negative energy will defeat me, not Trump.
+My negative energy will defeat only me.

 I believe that every man, woman and child whose life was cut short by racism is marching with the protesters now and Mr. Floyd is leading the way.
 So please, hold that visual in your hearts and remain peaceful.
 Let it be a reminder of how important this moment in history is.
 Inhale the beauty of this time as you witness millions of people around the world fight against brutality, inequality and racism.
 Believe in the power of you and raise your voices, not your hands.
 Our best weaponry is our loving natures and our desire for peace between all nations and all people.
 The haters will not win this war unless we join them and become haters ourselves.
 I am grateful that race is finally a national conversation and we must keep it that way until the kind of change we long for becomes a reality.